IndranilSaha09/computational-intelligence/README.md

 •	Run app.py to get web based UI to upload sample file and get results

 ## How to run the experiment
-1. Run pip install -r requirement.txt and get all libs
+1. Run pip install -r requirement.txt and get all libs (note that all libraries mentioned in the requirement are alligned with python version 3.9.7)

 2. Run python model_train.py so we have the trained model save